-3. Pelagic In Situ Observation System
+2 Pelagic In Situ Observation System

-3.1 Technical Specifications
+2.1 Technical specifications

-The PELAGIOS consists of an aluminum frame (length = 2 m) that carries the oceanographic equipment (Figure 1).
-White light LED arrays (4 LEDs produced at GEOMAR, 2 LED arrays (type LightSphere of Deep-Sea Power and Light ©) which illuminate the water in front of the system are mounted on an aluminum ring (diameter = 1.2 m).
-Power is provided by two lithium batteries (24V; 32 Ah) in a deep-sea housing.
-High-definition video is collected continuously by a forward viewing deep-sea camera (type 1Cam Alpha, SubC Imaging ©) which is mounted in the center of the ring.
-We used the maximum frame rate of 50 frames s-1 but a lower frame rate is possible.
-A CTD (SBE 19 SeaCAT, Sea-Bird Scientific ©) with an oxygen sensor (SBE 43, Sea-Bird Scientific ©) records environmental data.
-A deep-sea telemetry (DST-6, Sea and Sun Technology ©; Linke et al., 2015) transmits video and CTD data to a deck unit on board allowing a low-resolution preview (600 x 480 lines) of the high definition video that is stored locally on the SD card (256 GB) of the camera.
+The PELAGIOS consists of an aluminum frame (length: 2 m) 85 that carries the oceanographic equipment (Fig. 1).
+White light LED arrays (OED four LEDs produced at GEOMAR, two LED arrays (type LightSphere of Deep-Sea Power and Light ©), which illuminate the water in front of the system, are mounted on an aluminum ring (diameter: 1.2 m).
+Power 90 is provided by two lithium batteries (24 V; 32 Ah) in deepsea housing.
+High-definition video is collected continuously by a forward-viewing deep-sea camera (type 1Cam Alpha, SubC Imaging ©), which is mounted in the center of the ring.
+We used the maximum frame rate of 50 frames $s^{-1}$ but a lower frame rate is possible.
+A CTD (SBE 19 Sea-CAT, Sea-Bird Scientific ©) with an oxygen sensor (SBE 43, Sea-Bird Scientific ©) records environmental data.
+A deepsea telemetry (DST-6, Sea and Sun Technology ©; Linke et al., 2015) transmits video and CTD data to a deck unit on 100 board allowing a low-resolution preview $(600 \times 480 \text{ lines})$ of the high-definition video that is stored locally on the SD card (256 GB) of the camera.
 The power from the batteries is distributed to the LEDs via the camera.
-The 1Cam Alpha camera is programmable in such a way that there is a delay between providing power to the camera (by connecting to the battery) and the start of recording and switching on the LEDs.
+The 1Cam Alpha camera is programmable in such a way that there is a delay 105 between providing power to the camera (by connecting to scanning interline-transfer technology with flashing strobes, and it is towed at 1 knot via a fibre optic wire.
+LAPIS col- lects still images, illumination is sideways, and organisms the battery) and the start of recording and switching on the LEDs.
 This enables the illumination to be turned on only underwater, and prevents overheating of the LED arrays while out of the water.
-During a cruise with the German research vessel MARIA S. MERIAN (MSM 49) we mounted a steel scale bar in front of the camera at a distance of 1 m.
+During a cruise with the German research vessel Maria S. Merian (MSM 49) we mounted a steel scale bar in front of the camera at a distance of 1 m.
 The distance between the centers of the white marks on the bar measured 5 cm.